 DJI has a rich catalog of drones, and are the makers of perhaps the most iconic drone design around, the quadcopter Phantom line.
-The latest of the bunch is the Phantom 4 Pro and the Phantom 4 Pro+, it’s a convenient and reliable quadcopter with a superb camera, ready to take to the sky.
-The Phantom 4 Pro and Phantom 4 Pro+ are over a year old now, but they still pack some of the best features in any quadcopter out there.
+The latest of the bunch is the Phantom 4 Pro V2.0, but not long before that was the original Phantom 4 Pro and Phantom 4 Pro+.
+They are largely the same machine, being a reliable quadcopter with a superb camera, ready to take to the sky.
+The Phantom 4 Pro and Phantom 4 Pro+ are over two years old now, but they still pack some of the best features in any quadcopter out there.

 As far as current drones are concerned, the Phantom 4 Pro and Phantom 4 Pro+ are tough to beat.
 Don’t just take my word for it, let’s explore what makes them so good.

 DJI has officially discontinued the Phantom 4 Pro and Phantom 4 Pro+.
 Plenty of stock is still available at many retailers, but no new machines are in being built.
 The Phantom 4 Pro V2.0 is the superior machine, so we’re not too upset.